UNIQUE NEEDS REQUIRE A UNIQUE APPROACH

 Older individuals have unique medical needs.
 They are less physically robust.
 They commonly suffer from underlying emotional or medical issues, such as depression, dementia or delirium.
 This can complicate treatment.
 Most of these older individuals also cope with chronic conditions, such as intractable pain or limited mobility.
 These problems may lead to a quicker decline if not treated promptly.
 In addition, most older people live with legal, financial or family issues that may complicate an already challenging medical situation.

-Our physicians and nurse practitioners have specialized training and experience in the unique medical needs of elders, as well as expertise in treatment dementia.
+Our physicians have specialized training and experience in the unique medical needs of elders, as well as expertise in treatment dementia.
 Contrary to popular belief, just treating specific diseases may not always result in an improved quality of life; instead, this piecemeal approach often leads to increased complications.
 As we treat each patient and each condition, it’s important to consider the whole picture: medication side effects, mood, ability to function, chronic pain, engagement with life.

 Our particular expertise is in working to calm elders experiencing behavioral problems arising from conditions such as Alzheimer’s disease or other dementias (dementia is not just one disease; it has many causes.)
 Elders living with dementia often can be difficult to manage, especially if they become agitated or aggressive.
 By using behavioral techniques and carefully calibrating medication, we can often improve the quality of life for those with challenging behaviors.